NG-NEST/ng-nest/lib/ng-nest/ui/image/examples/en_US/default/default/readme.md

 label: 'Base'
 ---

-Use the `percent` property to set the current image, and `status` to set the current status.
+Use the `src` to set the picture address.